JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 so in my case i use the identity function `(x: x)` since i don't need to transform the numbers to sort.

 Now to actually compute the difference I have one last small hurdle.
-There doesnt seem to be an absolute value func in the std lib...
+There doesn't seem to be an absolute value func in the std lib...
 So i made my own

 ```nix
 abs = x: if x < 0 then x * -1 else x;
 ```

-Theres probably smarter ways to do this but, again it works so who cares...
+Theres probably smarter ways to do this, but again it works so who cares...

 to combine it all together, I need to get the absolute difference of each pair of sorted elements in the left and right lists, then i need to sum up all the differences.
 This is basically a zip to combine the two sorted lists together, map them to get the difference, then reduce to add them all up

 this can be down with
 ```nix